More OGs are set to return in 2023.

 For Spring 2023, the Air Jordan 9 Retro is set for a comeback, with a slight twist.
 This version features bright concord and aquatone accents in place of red.
 Drawing inspiration from the Air Jordan 8 “Aqua,” like an all-new Air Jordan 5 Retro, these AJ 9s help celebrate the 30th Anniversary of Michael Jordan’s eighth signature sneaker.
 Black leather covers the upper, complemented by light olive in its usual places.
 Bright Concord is found via the branding on the tongue tag, back heel pull tab, number “23” on the back heel, and the “Jumpman” logo on the sole.
 A simple hit of aquatone on the back heel completes the look.

 The Air Jordan 9 Retro Olive Concord is set to release in January 2023.
 It will drop at Nike as well as select Jordan Brand retailers worldwide, in-store and online.
 Coming in full-family sizing, retail is set at $200 for men.
-Keep it locked to our Twitter and Mobile App to stay up to date on future releases.
+Looking for a full rundown on the Jordan 9 silhouette?
+Check out our Air Jordan 9 Buyers Guide and our Air Jordan 9 Release Dates page for the latest upcoming releases.

 Images via prvt.selection